urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/types.md

 ## `vase`

-Urbit needs to be able to send typed data between vanes and agents, as well as over the network to other ships.
-While cell structures can easily be validated, atom auras cannot.
-To solve this problem, Urbit wraps such data in a vase before sending it.
+Vases are used to encapsulate _dynamically typed_ data - they let typed data be moved around in contexts where you can't know the type ahead of time, and therefore can't have a _static_ type.

 Vases are used extensively - almost all data your agent will send and received is wrapped in a vase.

 A vase is just a cell with data in the tail and the type of the data in the